 Teammates stop working as hard to get open when players who don’t pass get the ball.

 The reason is because you work hard to get open, but then you don’t get the ball time after time it drains you as a player.
 You know what I’m talking about:) You’re probably already thinking about certain players you play with.

 Be unpredictable by using different styles in soccer

 In soccer / football you want to mostly play simple with 1-3 touches so that the speed of play is fast.
 But if you only play like this then it’s easy to mark/guard you.

 If you can let the defenders on the other team know that you will go at them, it makes it harder for them.
-It stresses them out to know that you have the ability and confidence to beat them 1 on 1.

 Then the fact that you also can play quick, makes you unpredictable.

 A good first touch is the key in soccer

 First touch will come if you continue working on it.
 Passing the ball against a rebounder or wall will help fast because you are getting so many more reps.